Taking the Leap was the focus of MEDA’s 2019 Business as a Calling convention in Tucson, Arizona.

 MEDA clients from Ukraine, Ethiopia and Myanmar discussed challenges related to innovating and growing their businesses.
 All explained the difference that financial and technical support from MEDA has made.

 “We’re grateful to MEDA that they do so much for a small entrepreneur’s life,” said Nataliia Sudarkina.
 She owns Agro-Patriot, a Ukrainian garlic exporter.

-The MEDA pitch competition saw five finalists from the US and Canada compete for the $10,000 Allan Sauder Innovation award.
+The MEDA pitch competition saw five finalists from the US and Canada compete for the $10,000 Allan Sauder Social Innovators Award.
 The award is sponsored by Ron and Barb Schlegel and family.
 It was named in honor of former MEDA president Sauder.
 He worked for the organization for 31 years, serving 16 years as president before retiring in late 2018.

 Competition winner, Emergency Response Africa is developing an affordable, fast and safe ambulance system in Nigeria.
 The Waterloo, ON-based company is aiming for a system that will cost 70 percent less than traditional ambulances.

 The competition runner-up, RollUP Solutions Inc, is a London, ON-based social enterprise.
 RollUp “upcycles” used wheelchairs and sells them at a 90 percent discount for people who couldn’t otherwise afford them.
 They received a $5,000 award.